spiperac/virtapi/README.md

 Contact
 -----

-You can find me on twitter @badarg_ or you can hit me an email at spiperac@denkei.org
+You can find me on twitter @0xbadarg or you can hit me an email at spiperac@denkei.org